godot-rust/gdnative-book/src/bind/traits.md

 ```

-After implementing `FromVariant` and `Export`, running cargo check wouuld result in the following additional error:
+After implementing `FromVariant` and `Export`, running `cargo check` would result in the following additional error:

 ```sh
 the trait bound `MyIntEnum: gdnative::prelude::ToVariant` is not satisfied